 - While the squash finishes roasting, de-stem and roughly chop your kale.

 - Place chopped kale into a large bowl.
-Add 1 tsp olive oil and massage very thoroughly.
+Add 1 teaspoon olive oil and massage very thoroughly.
 You want to break down some of the kale fibers and make it more tender.

 - Prepare the dressing.
-In a measuring cup, combine: shallot, 1/4 cup extra-virgin olive oil, 1 tsp kosher salt, 1/2 tsp black pepper, 1 tsp maple syrup, dijon mustard, red wine vinegar.
+In a measuring cup, combine: shallot, ¼ cup extra-virgin olive oil, 1 teaspoon kosher salt, ½ teaspoon black pepper, 1 teaspoon maple syrup, dijon mustard, red wine vinegar.
 Whisk until thick and creamy.

 - Plate salad, then top with crumbled goat cheese and remaining dressing.